Water Ice in the Edge-On Orion Silhouette Disk 114--426 from JWST NIRCam Images: Results and Analysis

 \subsection{Quantifying the Water Ice Abundance, Grain Sizes, and Dust Mass}

 We now return our attention to the silhouette of the disk.
-Given these lines-of-sight primarily intercept material at the very edges of the disk under more similar physical and chemical conditions compared to lines-of-sight directly toward the central star, a relatively straightforward approach can be used to extract the water ice-to-dust composition as described in the following paragraphs.
+Given these lines of sight primarily intercept material at the very edges of the disk under more similar physical and chemical conditions compared to lines of sight directly toward the central star, a relatively straightforward approach can be used to extract the water-ice-to-dust composition as described in the following paragraphs.

 The ratio of the measured brightness over the background brightness is related to the amount of absorbing material by